The birthday weekend continues with delicious plant-based fare across the Windy City. Read on for Chicago vegan options.

 On a hot day, the raw, cool elements on top kept it from feeling overly heavy.

-David loves all things sweet potato, and so he added on some sweet potato fries as well.
+David loves all things sweet potato.
+So he added on some sweet potato fries as well.

 We picked up Native Foods again before we headed out of town.
 I got the Mexican cobb salad, which was terrific.

 This meal-sized salad was topped with barbecue seitan, black beans, roasted corn, avocado, pepitas, and cool chunks of jicama.
-It was tossed in refreshing jalapeno-cilantro dressing.
+It was tossed in refreshing jalapeño dressing.